sigmf/SigMF/sigmf-spec.md

 This field specifies a number of bytes that are not valid sample data that are physically located at the start of where the chunk of samples referenced by this Segment would otherwise begin.
 If omitted, this value SHOULD be treated as equal zero.

-##### The `footer_bytes` Field

-This field specifies a number of bytes that are not valid sample data that are physically located at the end of this Segment's sample data on-disk.
-If omitted, this value SHOULD be treated as equal zero.
+If included, the Dataset is by definition a Non-Conforming Dataset.

-For example, the below Metadata for a Non-Conforming Dataset contains two segments describing chunks of 8-bit complex samples (2 bytes per sample) recorded to disk with 4-byte headers and footers that are not valid for processing.
-Thus, to map these two chunks of samples into memory, a reader application would map `500 samples` (equal to `1000 bytes`) starting at a file offset of `4 bytes`, and then the remainder of the file through EOF starting at a file offset of `1012 bytes` (equal to the size of the previous Segment of samples plus two headers and a footer), ignoring the final `4 bytes`.
+For example, the below Metadata for a Non-Conforming Dataset contains two segments describing chunks of 8-bit complex samples (2 bytes per sample) recorded to disk with 4-byte headers that are not valid for processing.
+Thus, to map these two chunks of samples into memory, a reader application would map the `500 samples` (equal to `1000 bytes`) in the first Segment, starting at a file offset of `4 bytes`, and then the remainder of the file through EOF starting at a file offset of `1008 bytes` (equal to the size of the previous Segment of samples plus two headers).

 ```json
 {